RAK10701-Plus Field Tester LoRaWAN Network Setup

 Figure 1: Register end device- Choose Enter end device specifics manually.
 This will allow you to add the Frequency plan, LoRaWAN version, Regional Parameters version and JoinEUI.
 The values of these parameters depend on the hardware you use.
 If your device has a preconfigured JoinEUI, you must use it.
 Click Confirm after putting all the details.

-Figure 1: Periodic UplinksThe device is currently operating in ****, as the Field Test Data Processor Extension has not yet been configured.
-In this mode, the device screen will only display:
+Figure 1: Periodic UplinksNow, the device is operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
+In this mode, the device only displays downlink signal quality metrics.

-Figure 1: Field Tester LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable full metric reporting (uplinks, packet loss, CSV export).
+Figure 1: LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable uplink metric reporting.